joshbegley/nyt-latest/README.md

 `Erik ten Hag says Marcus Rashford was substituted at half time during Manchester United&#8217;s Europa League draw with Porto to keep him &#8220;fit and fresh&#8221; for their Premier League match against Aston Villa on Sunday.`\
 https://nytimes.com/athletic/5816564/2024/10/03/marcus-rashford-ten-hag/

-**3 Former Officers Found Guilty of Cover-Up in Tyre Nichols’s Death**\
+**3 Former Officers Acquitted of Most Serious Charge in Tyre Nichols’s Death**\
-`The former officers were acquitted of the most serious charge in the case — violating Mr. Nichols’s civil rights by causing his death.`\
+`The former officers were found guilty of witness tampering but not of the charge that would have held them responsible for causing his death.`\
 https://nytimes.com/2024/10/03/us/tyre-nichols-verdict.html

 **10-Minute Challenge: A Finished, Unfinished Portrait by Alice Neel**\